jdeames/www.jdeames.com/_posts/2021-01-01-newdesign.markdown

 We've implemented a new look for the site.
 Of course, now that the new design is live there are technical issues.
 Thanks for your patience as we get the place cleaned up.

-In the meantime:  Wishing everyone a safe, healthy, and kinder 2021!
+In the meantime and more importantly:  Wishing everyone a safe, healthy, and kinder 2021!

  <div style="clear: both;"></div>